Where to Stream Your Favorite Hollywood Ballet Flicks

 Mao's Last Dancer

 This 2009 Australian film is based on the autobiography of former Houston Ballet and Australian Ballet principal Li Cunxin.
-After Houston Ballet artistic director Ben Stevenson invites the young Chinese ballet dancer to come to his academy as a exchange student, Cunxin grows disillusioned with China's communist system, falls in love with an American dancer, and eventually decides to defect from his home country.
-Birmingham Royal Ballet principal Chi Cao stars as Cunxin alongside Amanda Schull, who plays his girlfriend Elizabeth.
+After the young Chinese ballet dancer is invited to Houston Ballet's academy as a exchange student, Cunxin grows disillusioned with China's communist system, falls in love with an American dancer, and eventually decides to defect from his home country.
+Birmingham Royal Ballet principal Chi Cao stars as Cunxin alongside Center Stage's Amanda Schull, who plays his girlfriend Elizabeth.

 Where to stream: Vudu (free), Amazon Prime (free with Prime membership, $4.99 rental), You Tube Movies ($2.99), iTunes $3.99)